FAQs

 Do I need a voucher from Retrofit West?

-No, you can pay full price for a survey using a link on this website.
+No, if you are a renter we have an 80% discount offer, or you can pay full price for a survey, or you may qualify for a free survey.
 As a social enterprise we strive to keep our prices as low as possible.
-However, if you have a voucher, you get 2/3rds off the cost of your survey up to £250(as at March 2024.
+However, if you have a Retrofit West voucher, you can get 70% off the cost of your survey up to £500.

 Why is the price higher for larger homes?